deamorim2/sdbs/EN-US/projection.rst

 The projection suggested by IBGE to calculate lenghts is the SIRGAS 2000/Brazil Polyconic(SRID 5880).

-You can check this projection definition in the _'epsg.io website: <https://epsg.io/5880>'_ .
+You can check this projection definition in the `epsg.io website <https://epsg.io/5880>`_ .

 You can also query the text definitions in OGC WKT format for the SRID 5880 in the table ``spatial_ref_sys``: